 We comprise a network of highly skilled diagnosticians employing the full array of advanced diagnostic technologies to meet the needs of our clientele in each state and territory, and to better serve our partners in plant protection.
 To achieve this vision, NPDN strives to provide the resources necessary to enhance capability and capacity of diagnosticians and plant diagnostic labs around the country.

 Quality diagnostics - Provide high quality diagnostics to support plant health communities through constant improvement and quality assurance.

 Professional Development - Provide training opportunities and experiential learning that accelerate the learning curve and enhance diagnostic capabilities of current and future diagnosticians.

 Communication - Ensure effective and timely communications and productive collaborations with regulatory partners, diagnostic labs, and the plant health communities.
 Curate and communicate quality diagnostic information that benefits plant health.

-The NPDN operates as a team of five regions, each composed of 10-12 states:
+The NPDN operates as a team of five regions: